-A double option agreement (also known as a cross option
+A double option agreement

-agreement)
+(also known as a cross option agreement)

+This is a legal contract that outlines the options for buying and selling shares in businesses upon death or critical illness.
 The surviving partner has the option to buy the share in the business from the deceased partner's estate.
 In other words, they can force the estate to sell the share in the business.
-The deceased partner's estate can also exercise an option to force the surviving partner to buy.
-(When one party exercises their right to sell or buy the other party is bound to comply).
-There must be an agreed basis for valuing the business.
+The deceased partner's estate can also exercise the option to force the surviving partner to buy.
+(In other words, when one party exercises their right to sell or buy, the other party must comply).
 Generally, the partners take out life policies on their own lives, which are written under a special business trust to benefit the other partner.
 So, when Jane died, John would have been able to afford to buy out Jane's share from the proceeds of the policy on her life.
 Kylie would have received appropriate financial compensation and John would have control of the business.